About the farming team

 Karen Fisher

-Karen has extensive experience giving environmental, agronomic and policy advice across farming.
-She holds agriculture degrees from Aberystwyth and Harper Adams, several BASIS qualifications, and an MSc in Food Security, where she researched barriers to agroecological farming in the UK.
-Karen lives in the Welsh Marches and enjoys walking in the local hills with her dog.
+Karen supports farmers to deliver resilient farming systems that work alongside nature.
+She has over 25 years' experience across the agricultural sector, providing environmental, agronomic and soil advice.
+Karen holds agriculture degrees from Aberystwyth and Harper Adams, several BASIS qualifications, and an MSc in Food Security, where she researched barriers to agroecological farming in the UK.
+She is the Soil Association's Wales Lead and is passionate about helping farmers.

 Kate Still